Anomalies on ALE spaces and phases of gauge theory

 \end{enumerate}

-{\bf {\flushleft{Acknowledgments:}}} We would like to thank I. Garc\'{\i}a Etxebarria and T. Sulejmanpasic for many illuminating discussions, and I. Garc\'{\i}a Etxebarria and E. Poppitz for critical comments on the manuscript.
-We are supported by STFC through the grant ST/X000591/1.
+{\bf \flushleft{Acknowledgments:}} We would like to thank I.~Garc\'{\i}a Etxebarria and T.~Sulejmanpasic for many illuminating discussions, and I.~Garc\'{\i}a Etxebarria and E.~Poppitz for helpful comments on the manuscript.
+Any errors are solely the responsibility of the author.
+This work was supported by the STFC under grant ST/X000591/1.